Improve your early years practice

 That’s where making small assessments and changes throughout the year can help to ensure you’ve got a continuous provision that works for your children.

 So now that we know what we mean by continuous provision, let’s take a look at some steps you can take to improve your provision today.
 And what better place to start than with you…

 Continuous provision is certainly not a case of just sitting back and letting the kids explore.

-Instead of teachers here, adults are facilitators, going into the children’s space and understanding their interests rather than pulling them out of what they’re engaged with.
+Instead of being teachers here, adults are facilitators.
+They should go into the children’s space and understand their interests, rather than pulling them out of what they’re engaged with.

 There will be hundreds of little opportunities to scaffold or support each child’s learning while they are engaged in activities that fascinate them.
 This can happen during your planning but it can also happen in the way you engage with the children during their play.

 It might be using open-ended questions or helping to support their language development by giving them the vocabulary they need to explain what they’re doing.
 It’s also a crucial moment in which practitioners can learn more about their key children and help to provide a more enabling environment for them at your nursery.